-If you share our views about the urgency of this issue and have an interest in working collaboratively to develop systemic, sustainable and community-led, place-based responses, we encourage you to read further and get in touch to explore how you can join the partnership and be part of leveraging a solution.
-Download the Disaster Resilient: Future Ready project overview.
+If you share our views about the urgency of this issue and have an interest in working collaboratively to develop systemic, sustainable and community-led, place-based responses, we encourage you to read the resources above and get in touch to explore how you can join the partnership and be part of leveraging a solution.
+Please contact Nina O’Brien, Disaster Resilience and Recovery Lead.

 “Every dollar you spend upfront in some type of resilience initiative can be helpful to prevent the same recurring events that happen if all you do is respond after disasters.”